 How has BC supported you in your career path?

 The Career Development office is very invested in students’ success.
 They do a great job of preparing students for interviews, and bring a lot of companies to campus to recruit students for internships and jobs.
 My advisor took the time to understand what I was looking for so she could tell me when a company that fit my interests was coming on campus to recruit.
 So, when Bank of America came to campus to recruit summer interns, she made sure I was aware of the visit and was very involved in helping me get placed as an intern with the company’s digital marketing strategy team.

 Yes, the BC MBA did a great job in preparing me to work with people from diverse areas and to use my critical thinking skills to solve problems, which was essential because I had to work with so many different people.
 Also, each course places significant emphasis on quantitative analysis, which was helpful when I had to analyze data and make decisions based on the results.

 What’s next for you?

 My summer internship led to a full-time position in the company’s rotational leadership program.
-After I graduate, I’ll join Bank of America’s leadership development program as an assistant vice president.
-I’m excited to be taking on this role, and I’m looking forward to applying the skills I developed through the BC MBA in my career.
+Upon graduating, I accepted an offer to join Bank of America’s leadership development program as an assistant vice president.
+I’m looking forward to applying the skills I developed through the BC MBA in my career.